Maziar-Mehr/Housing-Sale-Price-Prediction/README.md

 Further project details such as deliverables can be found [here](https://github.com/vonate5/midterm_regression_project/tree/main/project_details)

 ## Data
+The [data](https://github.com/vonate5/midterm_regression_project/tree/main/data) is historical real estate data from Seattle, United States market between May 2014 to May 2015.
+The data contains information on 22,000 properties and 20 descriptive features for every single property.
-Leveraging on the [data](https://github.com/vonate5/midterm_regression_project/tree/main/data) we were provided with, we used Tableau's data visualisation tools to explore the relationships between features.
+We used Tableau as a visualisation tool to explore the relationships between features and identifying patterns and outliers in the data.
 To find out more about the distribution of the important features we highlighted, you can have a look on our Tableau dashboard below:<br/> <br/>
 <img width="1059" alt="tableau_visualization" src="https://user-images.githubusercontent.com/88034001/142411325-114de632-cc82-4ecd-859d-f8c11bbfe4c4.png">